BurdaMagazinOrg/module-fb_instant_articles/README.txt

 INTRODUCTION
 ------------

 The Facebook Instant Articles module allows administrators to create an RSS feed compatible with the Facebook Instant Articles specification.
 The module provides a new View Mode for content type where administrators can map Drupal fields with FB Instant Article formats.

- * FB Instant Articles specification: https://developers.facebook.com/docs/instant-articles
+ * FB Instant Article doc: https://developers.facebook.com/docs/instant-articles

  * For a full description of the module, visit the project page: https://www.drupal.org/node/2614462